 Reusable Hive Beetle Trap

-A relatively new type of pest for beekeepers, the small hive beetle (SHB) is originally from South Africa, and was discovered in the US in the spring of 1998.
-Although SHB are present in all areas of the United States and parts of Canada, they are especially a problem in the southeastern states, due to the moderate winters experienced there.
+relatively new type of pest for beekeepers, the small hive beetle (SHB) is originally from South Africa, and was discovered in the US in the spring of 1998.
+Although SHB are present in all areas of the United States and parts of Canada, they are especially a problem in the southeastern states, due to the warmer climate.
 Small hive beetles can easily take over a colony with little to no resistance from the native bees.
 A SHB infestation within a colony can be devastating to the hive, as the beetles consume the resources of the colony, damage the comb and contaminate the honey.

 1. Fill trap 1/3 of the way with vegetable oil.

-Note 2: The beetle traps are attractants for the small hive beetles.
+Note: The beetle traps are attractants for the small hive beetles.
 Unlike Japanese Hive Beetle traps, these DO NOT contain pheromone attractants.
-Your colony itself is the actual attractant of the annoying small hive beetle.
-So you should put the small hive beetle traps in YOUR hives, not your neighbors, to help get rid of SHB.

 Looking for a disposable beetle trap?
 Click here.